ASUCICREPO/ADA-Clara/backend/AUTHENTICATION_DEPLOYMENT_SUMMARY.md

 - ✅ User Pool Client configured for web applications
 - ✅ Identity Pool configured for AWS resource access
 - ✅ Custom domain configured and accessible
-- ✅ Lambda functions deployed (minor fixes needed)
+- ✅ Simple auth handler deployed and working
 - ✅ IAM roles and permissions configured
+- ✅ Public endpoints working without authentication
+- ✅ Admin endpoints properly secured with JWT validation
 - ✅ All configuration values provided to frontend team
-- ✅ Integration guide updated with live configuration
+- ✅ Integration guide updated with simplified model
-- ✅ Frontend meeting summary updated with deployment status
+- ✅ Test suite passing with 100% success rate

-**🚀 The authentication system is ready for frontend integration!**
+**🚀 The simplified authentication system is ready for frontend integration!**

-The frontend team can begin implementing authentication immediately using the provided configuration values and integration guide.
+The frontend team can begin implementing:
+- **Public chat interface** with no authentication barriers
+- **Admin dashboard** with secure Cognito authentication
+- **Simplified user handling** with only 2 user types to manage